garden-io/garden/examples/k8s-deploy-config-templates/README.md

   - kind: Deploy
     type: kubernetes
     name: ${parent.name}
+    dependencies:
+      - build.${parent.name} # <--- We need to set an explicit dependency on the build

     spec:
       files: ${inputs.manifests} # <--- The "inputs" are defined in the JSON schema referenced in the 'inputsSchemaPath' field